-- A syntax specification language is something that all parser generators already have, however with the goal of our tool being simplicity, we will have to closely examine the pros and cons of the different specification languages used within these tools to determine which choices we should implement in our language and which we should avoid. - Making the parser generator - Once we have an idea of what the structure of our syntax specification files will be, we will have to actually construct the parser generator to allow our tool to parse the specified language.
+A syntax specification language is something that all parser generators already have, however with the goal of our tool being simplicity, we will have to closely examine the pros and cons of the different specification languages used within these tools to determine which choices we should implement in our language and which we should avoid.

+Making the parser generator

+After defining the structure of our syntax specification files, we will have to construct the parser generator to allow our tool to parse specified languages.
 This will require a dive into how parsers work, as well as the theory that goes along with it.